• Skip to primary navigation

 Notes

-• The Seafood - You can use all clams or just shrimp, add lobster tails even, whatever rocks your boat and looks fresh at the market that day!
-Baby sea scallops would also make a fabulous addition to the mix.
+• The Seafood - You can use all clams or just shrimp, add lobster tails even, whatever rocks your boat and looks fresh at the market that day.
+Baby seas scallops would make a fabulous addition to the mix.

 • Recipe Tip - The real secret here is to not overcook the seafood!
-Because nobody likes rubbery shrimp or squid or scallops, right?
-So keep an eye on it at all times.
+Because nobody likes rubbery shrimp or squid or scallops, right?!
+Keep an eye on it all times, it cooks fast.

 Nutrition